MattCSmith/Project-365/README.md

 ## Day 159
 ### **Project:** PBG App & Bot
 Today I worked on ton more mobile optimisations, Making the server pages somewhat fully optimised.
 I also created the members page, aswell as adding a few little things that were missed along the way

+## Day 160
+### **Project:** PBG Bot
+Today I worked mainly on the Discord bot for PBG.
+I have pretty much fully implemented the application feature, that integrates with Contentful, using it as a micro database.
+So far this seems to be working out and hopeful will allow the no technical team to be able to edit the members details easily from within Contentfuls UI.